Port of Durban: Port statistics

 The port has recently been widened.
 The harbor entrance depth is now 19 m in the approach channel decreasing to 16 metres within the harbour.
 The navigation width is now 220 m.

 The port saw a drop of "5 per cent of the liner shipping services, 6.2 per cent of ship calls and 2.8 per cent of the deployed capacity" during the second quarter of 2020 due to the adverse impact of the global COVID-19 pandemic.
 However, the maximum capacity of container ships calling at the port increased by 14.5 percent during the same time period.

 The 2022 World Bank Container Port Performance Index ranked Durban 341st out of the 348 ports surveyed.
 In the 2023 report, the port slipped to 399th out of the 405 ports surveyed.

 In the 2024 rankings, the port fell to the bottom position, 403rd of 403.

+In the Container Port Performance Index 2025, the port was noted for its improvement in vessel turnaround times, although it only slightly improved its ranking to 398th out of 400.